Understanding and Mitigating Bias Inheritance in LLM-based Data Augmentation on Downstream Tasks

 \subsection{Fine-tuning data}

 The GlobalOpinionQA~\citep{durmus2023towards} dataset consists of multiple-choice questions and responses from two large cross-national survey: the World Values Survey (WVS)~\citep{worldvalues2022} and the Global Attitudes surveys (GAS) from Pew Research Center~\citep{pew2022}.
 These surveys include responses from people across the world on topics such as politics, media, technology, religion, race and ethnicity.
-Following \citet{li2024culturellm, li2024culturepark}, the average of all answers are used as ground truth.
+Following \citep{li2024culturellm, li2024culturepark}, the average of all answers are used as ground truth.
 An example from GlobalOpinionQA is shown in Table \ref{tab:GlobalOpinionQA}.

-The BiasinBio dataset~\citep{de2019bias} contains real-world English biographies sourced from Common Crawl for several occupations.
+The BiasinBios dataset~\citep{de2019bias} contains real-world English biographies sourced from Common Crawl for several occupations.
 To ensure gender balance, we sample 600 examples for each profession, with an equal split between male and female data.
-An example from BiasinBio is shown in Table \ref{tab:biasinbios}.
+An example from BiasinBios is shown in Table \ref{tab:biasinbios}.